LUNG CANCER DISABILITY BENEFITS

 WHAT WE DO TO HELP YOU WITH YOUR BENEFITS CASE

-If you file your application for SSD benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for SSD benefits on Social Security’s website, then you have 6 months to complete the application.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Additionally, once you receive a denial from the SSA, you have 60 days to file an appeal.
 You must meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
 That means you will lose any benefits you could receive on the old application.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients with their Medicare benefits.
 Our legal experts can help you apply for SSDI and SSI benefits using the SSA’s website.